MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-kernel-mode-preview.md

 The process is very similar to how it has been done with previous versions of WinDbg.

-If you are not familiar with setting up a kernel mode session, see [Getting Started with WinDbg (Kernel-Mode)](getting-started-with-windbg--kernel-mode-.md)
+If you are not familiar with setting up a debugger kernel mode session, see [Getting Started with WinDbg (Kernel-Mode)](getting-started-with-windbg--kernel-mode-.md)

 *Additional content pending*